Gmpho/AI-portfolio/docs/CI_CD.md

 ## Pipeline Overview

 The CI/CD pipeline is triggered automatically on every commit to the `main` branch.
-It orchestrates a series of steps including linting, unit testing, building the application, uploading assets, and deploying to Cloudflare Workers/Pages.
+It orchestrates a series of steps including linting, unit testing, security scanning, building the application, uploading assets, and deploying to Cloudflare Workers/Pages.

 While Cloudflare's own Workers Builds could be used, we opt for GitHub Actions to provide greater flexibility and control over the build and deployment process.